 Participating organizations are encouraged to deliver the core training before or during Say Something Week.
 In just about a half hour, your students can learn these life-saving lessons.
 Digital and “Do-It-Yourself” versions of the training are located on our Learning Center.
 Engaging on social media is also a great way to recognize your students and be a part of the national campaign.
 Make sure to use #SaySomethingWeek and tag us @sandyhook on Twitter and @sandyhookpromise on Instagram and Facebook.

-Say Something Week takes place between March 1-26, 2021 and schools are encouraged to select a week that works best for them.
+Say Something Week takes place in March and schools are encouraged to select a week that works best for them.

 Upon registering, you’ll receive resources that will help you plan as well as provide you with ideas for activities.
 These include a Planning Guide for schools and youth organizations, a Planning Guide for students, and a variety of engaging activities.
 Check out these signature activities for examples of activities that schools and student leaders have implemented during past Say Something Weeks.

 Get graphics, sample posts and ideas for promise challenges from our Say Something Week Social Media Action Kit!